 Master's Requirements (University)

-The purpose of this section is to provide an overview of the Office of Graduate Studies policies.
+The purpose of this section is to provide an overview of Graduate Faculty Senate's policies for graduate education at MU.
 Students considering a master’s degree should read all of the information below to fully understand the requirements of advanced study (e.g., residency, plan of study and time lines for completion) at MU.

-MU confers a variety of master’s, dual master’s degrees or dual master’s/ professional degrees to students who satisfy the general requirements of the Graduate Studies and the specific requirements of the degree-granting department or area program.
+MU confers a variety of master’s, dual master’s degrees or dual master’s/professional degrees to students who satisfy the general requirements of the Graduate School and the specific requirements of the degree-granting department or area program.
 Designated graduate minors and certificates are available in some academic fields.
 Thesis and non-thesis options are available for select plans of study; students must consult with individual degree programs for more information.

 Master’s Residency Requirements